AIDynamics/NeoPulse_Examples/Classification/Video/HumanAction/README.md

 # Introduction
-These sample .nml files are for training a classification model using video data in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).
+These sample .nml files are for training a classification model using video data in [NeoPulse® AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

 # Data
 Data for this example is from the [Human Actions Dataset](http://www.nada.kth.se/cvap/actions/).
 The dataset features 25 subjects performing 6 actions in 4 different scenarios.